Anna Wintour

-Her father, Charles Wintour, Editor of the London Evening Standard (1959–1976), consulted with her on how to make the newspaper relevant to the youth of the era.
-She became interested in fashion as a teenager.
-Her career in fashion journalism began at two British magazines.
-Later, she moved to the US, with stints at New York and House & Garden.
+Her father, Charles Wintour, who was editor of the London-based Evening Standard from 1959 to 1976, consulted with her on how to make the newspaper relevant to the youth of the era.
+She became interested in fashion as a teenager and her career in fashion journalism began at two British magazines.
+Later, she moved to the United States, with stints at New York and House & Garden.
 She returned to London and was the editor of British Vogue between 1985 and 1987.
 A year later, she assumed control of the franchise's magazine in New York, reviving what many saw as a stagnating publication.
 Her use of the magazine to shape the fashion industry has been the subject of debate within it.
-Animal rights activists have attacked her for promoting fur, while other critics have charged her with using the magazine to promote elitist views of femininity and beauty.
+Animal rights activists have attacked her for promoting fur, while other critics have charged her with using the magazine to promote elitist and unattainable views of femininity and beauty.

-A former personal assistant, Lauren Weisberger, wrote the 2003 bestselling roman à clef The Devil Wears Prada, later made into a successful 2006 film starring Meryl Streep as Miranda Priestly, a fashion editor, believed to be based on Wintour.
-In 2009, Wintour was the focus of a documentary film, R. J. Cutler's The September Issue.
+A former personal assistant of Wintour, Lauren Weisberger, wrote the bestselling 2003 roman à clef The Devil Wears Prada, which was adapted into a 2006 film starring Meryl Streep as Miranda Priestly, a fashion editor, believed to be based on Wintour.
+In 2009, Wintour's editorship of Vogue was the original focus of a documentary film, R. J. Cutler's The September Issue.
+The film's focus switched to the creative teams and more senior fashion editors as filming progressed.